-Traditions and customs such as our French "joual", our roman catholic background, our "tourtières" during Christmas, our Canadian hockey on Saturday and our great artists and singers such as Leonard Cohen and Céline Dion.
+Traditions and customs such as our French "joual", our roman catholic background, our "tourtières" during Christmas, our Canadian hockey and our great and famous artists and singers such as Leonard Cohen and Céline Dion.

 Our culture is the very symbol of our identity.
 In Québec, what we did is join our French and English origins together with our Aboriginal heritage.

 We are also influenced by our proximity to the United States and by our multi-ethnic and multicultural population that both shape and reshape our demographic and cultural profiles.